10621223/Laraieb-Imam/README.md

 <h3>Virtual Private Cloud (VPC)</h3>
-Virtual private cloud (VPC) is virtual network dedicated to user, an isolated section of Amazon Web Services (AWS) Cloud.
+VPC is virtual network dedicated to user, an isolated section of Amazon Web Services (AWS) Cloud.
 EC2 can be accessed here with other services.
 Under VPC few things will be needed by Hubspot like VPN, Data Transfer, Traffic Monitoring, Gateway Load Balancer.

 <u>
 </ul>